-Depression is not the only risk factor for suicide.
-Several risk factors contribute to thoughts of suicide, attempted suicide, and actual suicide.
+Aside from mental illnesses, there are several risk factors that may contribute to thoughts of suicide, attempted suicide, and actual suicide.
 They include:

 Those who have been shown to be at a higher risk for suicide are:

 Many factors increase the risk for suicide.
-These risks are separated into three categories: biopsychosocial, environmental, and socio-cultural.
+These factors are separated into three categories: biopsychosocial, environmental, and sociocultural.

 Biopsychosocial causes account for most suicides and attempted suicides.
-These causes include mental disorders such as:
+These causes include mental health disorders such as:

 Additional biopsychosocial causes include: